 These computers are divided into three basic categories:

-- 2 Children’s computers in the Children’s section.
+- 4 teen computers in the YA section.
 These are only to be used by children and their caregivers.

-- 6 Laptop computers available for 1 hour sessions for use within the Library only.
-In addition, Patrons 17 years old and younger must have a guardian’s Acceptance of Responsibility on file at the Reference Desk to use these computers.
+- 6 laptop computers available for 1 hour sessions for use within the Library only.
+In addition, patrons 17 years old and younger must have a guardian’s Acceptance of Responsibility form on file at the reference desk to use these computers.

 General Public Computer Rules:

 - The Library Rules of Conduct apply- please do not disturb others while using library computers.